katson1/calamity-bot/README.md

 <details>
   <summary> /newmatch </summary>

-  - Create a new match registration (bans, fist picks and map selection).
+  - Create a new match registration (bans, fist picks and map).

     * options: